-Europa Metals is pleased to announce the results of an independent updated Mineral Resource Estimate, in accordance with JORC (2012), pursuant to which there has been an approximate 40% increase in the Indicated resource category to approximately 3.8Mt at 8.3% Zinc Equivalent (including Pb credits) and 30g/t Ag.
-The upgrade follows the processing of assays from the Company's 2020 diamond drilling campaign (involving key drill holes TOD-024 and TOD-025) and incorporation of updated fault models.
-The update has been prepared by Addison Mining Services Limited ("AMS") and Bara Consulting.
+Europa Metals is pleased to announce the results of an independent updated Mineral Resource Estimate, in accordance with JORC (2012), for Toral pursuant to which there has been an approximate 55% increase in the Indicated resource category to approximately 5.9Mt at 7.1% Zinc Equivalent (including Pb credits) and 27g/t Ag.
+The upgrade follows the analysis of assays returned from the Company's 2021 diamond drilling campaign (involving, inter alia, key new drill holes TOD-028 and TOD-035) and incorporation of updated fault and new lithological facies domain models.
+The update was commissioned from and prepared by Addison Mining Services Limited ("AMS").

-Figure 1 showing AMS' resource block model for Toral as a 3D view looking north, by Zn Equivalent grade.
+Figure 1 showing AMS' resource block model for Toral as a 3D view looking north, by Zn Equivalent (PbAg)% grade:

-Figure 2: showing AMS' resource block model for Toral as a 3D view looking north, by resource category
+Figure 2a: showing AMS' resource block model for Toral as a 3D view looking north, by resource category: